TernaryFortress/Privacy-Checklist/browsers.md

 I've yet to figure out how to make Chrome telemetry free.

-I have not yet had a chance to play around with Safari or other Apple browsers.
+I have not yet had a chance to play around with Safari or other Apple browsers, but Apple is generally much more privacy friendly than Google.

 Startpage offers their Chromium-based browser, which is allegedly tracker free.